BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Image: Ground Picture | Shutterstock

-• 10 parts per billion (ppb) for fruits, vegetables (excluding single-ingredient root vegetables), mixtures (including grain and meat-based mixtures), yogurts, custards/puddings and single-ingredient meats.
+• 10 parts per billion (ppb) for fruits, vegetables (excluding single-ingredient root vegetables), mixtures (including grain and meat-based mixtures), yogurts, custards/puddings, and single-ingredient meats.

-• 20 ppb for dry cereals.
+• 20 ppb for single-ingredient root vegetables and dry cereals.

 Want to take steps toward better food for your baby now?
 Learn more about what pediatricians have to say about heavy metals in baby food, including how you can minimize your infant’s exposure to them.